drhsqlite/fossil-mirror/www/json-api/api-auth.md

 mechanism for this.

-Further requests which require authentication must include the "authToken" (from the returned payload value) in the request (or it must be available via fossil's standard cookie) or access may (depending on the request) be denied.
-The authToken may optionally be set in the request envelope or as a GET parameter, and it *must* be given if the request requires restricted access to a resource. e.g. if reading tickets is disabled for the guest user then all non-guest users must
+Further requests which require authentication must include the `authToken` (from the returned payload value) in the request (or it must be available via fossil's standard cookie) or access may (depending on the request) be denied.
+The `authToken` may optionally be set in the request envelope or as a GET parameter, and it *must* be given if the request requires restricted access to a resource. e.g. if reading tickets is disabled for the guest user then all non-guest users must